bhbdev/bhbdev-com/content/resume.md

       </ul>
     </aside>
     <section class="res-highlights">

-  - ArcaMax acquisition by Zeta Global - Apr 2022.

-  - Promoted to Lead Engineer from Senior Software Engineer - Apr 2022.
+- Promoted to Lead Engineer from Senior Software Engineer in Apr 2022.

-  - Developed *all** front end programming, design for ArcaMax and its 400+ newsletters and features over 10+ years.
+- Designed and developed all front-end programming and design for ArcaMax and its 400+ newsletters over 10+ years.

-  - Co-developed custom front end framework based on C++/V8 JavaScript engine.
-The template engine supports block-inheritance and server-side scripting in JavaScript coupled with custom C++ embedded functions.
+- Co-developed a custom front-end framework based on the C++/V8 JavaScript engine, featuring block inheritance and server-side scripting.

-  - Developed COBRA [getcobra.io](https://getcobra.io) a self-service platform for Co-Branded Newsletter campaign marketing that allows partners to build their audiences and garner a revenue share of the marketing profits (advertising).
-Provides lead acquisition tools including subscription widgets, campaign tools and reporting.
+- Created COBRA ([getcobra.io](https://getcobra.io)), a self-service platform for co-branded newsletter marketing that provides lead acquisition tools, campaign management, and reporting.

-  - [arcamax.com](arcamax.com) - Designed, developed and maintained the website, newsletter and all front end related projects since circa 2004.
-With my primary role as Web Developer/Designer, I ended up taking on numerous roles across the years.
-Developing content automation and feed processing scripts, bulk email job administration, Google/Facebook integrations, desktop publishing, database administration, etc. Contributed to operating and system-level upgrades for source code (C++/V8 - Ubuntu LTS versions).
-Lead migration from Subversion to AWS CodeCommit, finally to GitHub.
-Created container based environment for development (Docker files, compose, ECR).
-TLDR; ninja status
+- Designed, developed, and maintained ArcaMax's website and newsletters.
+Contributed to automation scripts, bulk email job administration, and database management.
+Migrated source code from Subversion to AWS CodeCommit and then to GitHub.
+Established container-based development environments using Docker.

-  - bookdaily.com - a (defunct) book samples website that provided sample chapters of online book publications from Amazon, Barnes and Noble.
-The website allowed book authors to claim their works in addition to other marketing resources.
-Developed and integrated a custom Help Desk system in Angular JS for customer management.
-There were topic based newsletters that supported the website traffic through user acquisition.
-Built all the front end website and newsletter templates as well as some marketing publication designs and banners used in conferences.
+- Developed bookdaily.com (now defunct), a book sample website featuring author tools and newsletters.
+Integrated a custom AngularJS Help Desk system for customer management.

     </section>
   </article>